Fast, Free Auto Insurance Quotes

 Personal injury protection (PIP) and medical payments (MedPay) coverage:

-- South Carolina doesn't require PIP or MedPay but they are available.
+- South Carolina doesn't require PIP insurance or MedPay but they are available.
 They are similar coverage types.
 Both pay for medical bills for you and anyone riding in your car, even if the accident was your fault, up to the coverage limit you choose.

 Comprehensive and collision coverage: